 Brad Rainey joined Golden Key as Executive Director in November 2011, bringing with him a wealth of experience as a business owner, founding member of Golden Key and civic philanthropist.

 Rainey has served as a member of the Board of Directors of Golden Key since its inception in 1977.
 He has been an active member of the Board, including a 25-year stint as vice chair and also served as chair and secretary of the Board and has chaired the Finance and Personnel Committees.
 In addition, he has served on almost every significant committee or task force created by the Board of Directors during the life of the organization.
-Rainey has been instrumental in the creation of the Scholarship Fund and the Graduate Scholarship program; for which over $1,000,000 is awarded annually.
+Rainey has been instrumental in the creation of the Scholarship Fund and the Graduate Scholarship program; for which over half a million dollars is awarded annually.

 For 35 years, Rainey successfully operated a construction company based in Memphis, Tenn.
 Brad Rainey Homes, Inc., specialized in the development of single-family residential communities.
 A leader in the homebuilding industry, Rainey served as president of the Memphis area Home Builders Association and Home Builders Association of Tennessee.
 He was inducted in the Tennessee Building Industry Hall of Fame in 2003 and is a senior life member of the Board of Directors of the National Association of Home Builders.